cyborginstitute/administration/source/index.rst

 *Systems Administration for Cyborgs* was originally written by `Sam Kleinman <http://tychogaren.com>`_ as a `Cyborg Institute
 <http://cyborginstitute.com>`_ project. tycho continues to maintain
-the text :doc:`with help <maintenance>`: to suggest changes or updates email <sam@cyborginstitute.com>, or publish a git branch.
+the text :doc:`with help </maintenance>`: to suggest changes or updates email <sam@cyborginstitute.com>, or publish a git branch.
 The git repository is available at `git.cyborginstitute.net
 <http://git.cyborginstitute.net/?p=cyborg-admin.git>`_ and `github
 <http://github.com/tychoish/cyborg-admin>`_.

-TODO fix/create maintenance page

 Table of Contents
 -----------------